theforeman/theforeman.org/_posts/2021-02-17-introduction-to-the-remote-execution-plugin.md

 It’s the time for the first practical use case.
-In the previous [blog post](https://theforeman.org/2021/01/updating-foreman-inventory-with-system-facts.html), it would be handy to automate the setup of the puppet agent.
-Foreman already comes with the snippet, that is normally used during the host provisioning to bootstrap the puppet agent.
-However, if you start with Foreman and want to manage an existing infrastructure, it’s useful to deploy puppet agents to all existing hosts.
+In the previous [blog post](https://theforeman.org/2021/01/updating-foreman-inventory-with-system-facts.html), it would be handy to automate the setup of the Puppet agent.
+Foreman already comes with the snippet, that is normally used during the host provisioning to bootstrap the Puppet agent.
+However, if you start with Foreman and want to manage an existing infrastructure, it’s useful to deploy Puppet agents to all existing hosts.
-Puppet agents then ask the puppet server deployed with Foreman for their configuration.
+Puppet agents then ask the Puppet server deployed with Foreman for their configuration.
 Puppet configuration management goes beyond this post, but this illustrates how Remote Execution allows to automate this task.

-To deploy a puppet agent, we need to install a package, create a configuration file with information about the puppet server and trigger a one puppet agent run.
+To deploy a Puppet agent, we need to install a package, create a configuration file with information about the Puppet server and trigger a one Puppet agent run.
 The first template version could look like this

 ```